google/codeworld/web/help/GuideUnit5.md

 Here's an example of using a list comprehension together with a reducer to answer a question.

-Suppose you want to arrange 25 toothpicks to form an `I` shape on the table, like this:
+Suppose you want to arrange toothpicks to form an `I` shape on the table, like this:

 <img src="U5_toothpicks.png" style="max-width: 80%;">

+With 25 toothpicks, what is the largest area you can fit inside the `I`, so that it's bounded on three sides?
 If you like, try playing with this problem yourself before proceeding.

 ### Mapping and reducing ###

-What is the largest area you can fit inside the `I`, so that it's bounded on three sides.
-First, if you think about it, you can make the width any number of toothpicks up to 12.
+If you experiment, you will find you can make the width any number of toothpicks up to 12.
 If you tried more than 12, you would run out of toothpicks before even starting the vertical line.
 If `w` is the number of toothpicks wide you choose, then it takes `2 * w` toothpicks to  create both the top and bottom lines.
 Whatever is left over is the height.
 The area is the width times the height.